 Passing under the bridge brings us to St Katherine’s Docks, (website here) where a huge sundial stands.
 It is an equatorial sundial by Wendy Taylor that was inaugurated in the 70’s.
 It consists of a steel wheel 3.66 meters in diameter, supported by three rigid chains.

 St Katherine’s is now the only marina in central London.
-The paths goes over the lock gates.
+The path goes over the lock gates.

 With construction commencing in May 1827, some 1250 houses were demolished, together with the medieval hospital of St. Katharine.
 Around 11,300 inhabitants, mostly port workers crammed into unsanitary slums, lost their homes; only the property owners received compensation.
 The scheme was designed by engineer Thomas Telford and was his only major project in London.